From the Mindful Resistance Newsletter archives

 But don’t worry: I’ll try to repress the rhapsody.
 Though my retreat had plenty of powerful moments, my aim here is just to soberly make a couple of points about the virtues of staying off the grid for 10 days—and about the added benefits of combining that with the intensive practice of mindfulness meditation.

-Disclaimer: I’m not saying mainstream journalists and commentators who evince these biases are consciously anti-Iran or pro-war.
+Disclaimer: I’m not saying that mainstream journalists and commentators who evince these biases are consciously anti-Iran or pro-war.
 Usually the problem is just that they’re Americans, viewing the world through American lenses, relying on America’s ecosystem of expertise.
 And, of course, they’re human—which means they have cognitive biases that distort reality in accordance with their group affiliations (such as, say, being American).

 Last weekend I attended my college reunion, as I do every five years.
 There are lots of things to do at a college reunion.
 Such as: put a positive spin on the last five years of your life, then do that again, then do that again.

 Plus, reunions are a good place to study ritual.
 And I don’t just mean the opening ritual of slowly grasping the awful truth. (“Who are all these old people?
 Where are the people from my class?… Oh.”)
 I mainly mean the kinds of rituals an anthropologist might study—rituals of tribalism.

 This year I engaged in a ritual that led me to add a new species of tribalism to my taxonomy of tribalisms.
 I call it ironic tribalism, and I’m wondering if it offers hope for the world.